-2223.5 Reapplication
+2223.5 Reapplicationnewal.

-Not less than six months prior to expiration of a school's approval, the Secretary shall send a letter notifying the school of the date that its current approval is scheduled to end, notice that it must reapply to maintain its approval status without interruption, a copy of any application materials, including the compliance assurance form, notice of the date that the site visit described in Subsection 2223.1 (Visit) will occur, if applicable, and the date that the completed application must be received from the school, which shall be not later than 30 days prior to the scheduled site visit.
+Not less than six months prior to expiration of a school's approval, the Secretary shall send an application packet and a letter notifying the school of the date that its current approval is scheduled to end, notice that it must reapply to maintain its approval status without interruption, a copy of any application materials, including the compliance assurance form, notice of the -date that when the site visit described in Subsection 2223.1 (Visit) will occur, if applicable, and the date -will occur and that the completed application must be received from the school, which shall be not later than 30 days prior to the scheduled site visit.

-2223.6 Continued Approval
+2223.6 Extension Continued Approval-